 Here, we’re offering you a top five list of ideas that will give your garden that elusive ‘enchanted’ quality.

-If you’ve got a relatively large garden and you’d like to break it up into defined spaces, why not use quality paving to make your mark?
+If you’ve got a relatively large garden and you’d like to break it up into defined spaces, why not use quality garden paving to make your mark?
 Stepping stones or pebbled pathways can be used very effectively to create relaxed divisions between, for example, lawns, vegetable patches and seating areas.

 Build an island bed